HewlettPackard/ironic-oneviewd/README.rst

     ironic-oneviewd -c <path to your configuration file>

-Note that in order to run this daemon you only have pass the configuration file previously created containing the required credentials and addresses.
+Note that, in order to run this daemon, you only have to pass the configuration file previously created containing the required credentials and addresses.

 References
 ==========